 3.26 Specified Burst Pressure

-The burst pressure specified by the user.
-The marked burst pressure may be greater than or less than the specified burst pressure but shall be within the manufacturing design range.
-The user is cautioned to consider manufacturing design range, superimposed backpressure, and specified temperature when determining a specified burst pressure.
+Specified by the user.
+The marked burst pressure may be greater than or less than this, but shall be within the manufacturing design range.

 3.27 Superimposed Backpressure